Skip to main content

 These skills are infused in a number of the liberal arts courses and in courses required for the concentration or major.

 The College's philosophy carries over to our graduate programs as well.
-In our graduate programs the College allows students to demonstrate learning equivalent to college-level learning and are designed with learners in mind.
-The programs require that the students have work experience and permits them to develop a project that can enhance their career.
+The graduate programs require that the students have work experience and permits them to develop a project that can enhance their career.
 In addition, these degrees extend the specific skills of our general education undergraduate program—innovative thinking, effective communication, information literacy and research, and ethical decision making.